symfony/symfony/UPGRADE-2.8.md

        }
    }
    ```

+ * The option "options" of the CollectionType has been renamed to "entry_options".
+   The usage of the option "options" is deprecated and will be removed in Symfony 3.0.

+ * The option "type" of the CollectionType has been renamed to "entry_type".
+   The usage of the option "type" is deprecated and will be removed in Symfony 3.0.
+   As a value for the option you should provide the fully-qualified class name (FQCN)
+   now as well.

  * Passing type instances to `Form::add()`, `FormBuilder::add()` and the
    `FormFactory::create*()` methods is deprecated and will not be supported